UTBB FRIENDS

 Gael was recommended to UTBB Friends by his counselor.
 His story is not unusual - working long hours, multiple forms of transportation to get to the campus, and a course of study (Culinary Arts) perfect for our tourist area that requires expensive supplies and materials.
 In his letter to us he said:

 Happily, Gael has a sponsor!
+The support he receives eases the burden for Gael - he can spend less time working and more time studying.
 The sponsor is providing a laptop, a backpack, basic school supplies. a chef uniform and money for transportation.
+Culinary Arts students like Gael must pay for their own supplies.
+It's a lucrative career in this area, but an expensive course of study.
 Gael can depend on support through graduation.